 Too much of a good thing

 Plastic products and packaging became so popular that the amount buried in landfills was of concern to many New Zealanders.
 Towns and cities established recycling depots and kerbside collection recycling schemes for some plastics, glass and paper.
 By 2006, nearly 75% of Kiwis could have their recycling picked up from their homes.
 Today, most New Zealanders have access to recycling schemes.
-The Ministry for the Environment reports that, in 2010, 94% of households participated in recycling, with three-quarters of people recycling all or most of the items they know can be recycled.
+The Ministry for the Environment reports that, in 2010, 94% of New Zealand households participated in recycling, with three-quarters of people recycling all or most of the items they know can be recycled.
+However, only an estimated 14–18% of plastic waste is recycled globally.

 The science behind plastics and recycling